 I actively avoid checking out new post-rock and post-metal stuff.
 I’ll listen to our friends’ bands, like Pelican or Red Sparrows.
 And I still listen to stuff that I’ve always liked, like Sigur Ros, Mogwai, or Godspeed.
 But I rarely check out other stuff that falls into the same category.
 I realize that maybe sounds kind of snobby, but I think part of the appeal of music is the mystery behind it.
 And when you play a certain kind of music, it loses a little of the mystery.
 I don’t like listening to a song and knowing exactly how the band wrote it.
 All due respect to Explosions In The Sky, but I just can’t listen to the countless knock-offs they’ve generated.
 It’s like, I get it, you have a delay pedal and you know how to play a minor scale on the guitar.
 Do something more with the formula.
 Be more like Adebisi Shank and do all kinds of glitchy pedal-generated trickery.
 Or be more like Stars Of The Lid and make these really pretty songs out of really sparse undulating patterns.
 Or be like Grails and binge on a bunch of super obscure genres to make these weird hallucinatory soundtracks.
 That stuff is cool.
 But please, don’t be an ISIS imitation.
 Don’t be a Mono rip-off.

-Finally you’ll be on the road touring for this album, what is the schedule like and are there any gigs you’re especially looking forward to? (magazine is international, we get readers from the uk, mainland europe and US)
+Finally you’ll be on the road touring for this album, what is the schedule like and are there any gigs you’re especially looking forward to?

 We’re on tour for most of October and November.
 Plans for next year are still coming together, but I imagine we’ll be pretty busy.
 For now, I’m just looking forward to trying out these new songs on the road.